ViridiLV/gamma-scripts/README.md

 3.6.
 The script will return to the action selection screen, at this point the bottle is set up and you can launch ModOrganizer from the StalkerGAMMA bottle in bottles to start playing the game.

 ## Step 4 - Troubleshooting

+The `logs` folder contains a log file of the terminal output.

 ***Work in progress***